 Ryver provides a way to organize all your team collaboration in one app.
 You can seamlessly organize your conversations, assign tasks, and automate responses to everyday business events without ever needing to use multiple applications.

 - Organization — The team collaboration account you create is called your “Organization”.
 You will be prompted to create a unique domain (URL) for your team when you sign up.

 - Username — Your username can be used to login, and other users can @mention you by using it in the app to send you a notification.

-- User — A user can be invited to your Organization as either a Member or Guest.
+- User — A user can be invited to your Organization with collaboration permissions set as either a Member or Guest.
 See the Conversation Channels section below for a description of user permissions by role type.